desertbit/pakt/README.md

 # PAKT - Interlink Remote Applications

 PAKT provides access to exported methods across a network or other I/O connections similar to RPC.
-It handles any I/O connection which implements the golang net.Conn interface.
+It handles any I/O connection which implements the golang **net.Conn interface**.

 ## Project Name